 Hello my friends!
 I am super excited about todays post because this Christmas Tree Collar is such a smart, easy, inexpensive do-it-yourself project.
 I simply could. not. wait. to share it with you!
 You see, I absolutely love the look of a woven tree collar around the base of a Christmas Tree but I am not a huge fan of the price tag.
 Most tree collars retail for upwards of $60 and that’s a big investment for something that you may want to change out every year.
 So I came up with this awesome solution.
 Let me show you how to create your own woven tree collar for under $5!

 I feel like this tree collar adds the perfect finishing touch to our Christmas Tree decor.
 It covers the very utilitarian looking tree stand and ties into the rest of the natural, textural elements on the tree.
 I simply paired it with this white fur rug that I purchased from Walmart, a thrifted cake stand and a few festive signs from Michaels for a complete look at the base of my tree.
+Be sure to check out my Holiday Gallery Wall and these tips for holiday decorating with the kids for more decorating ideas.

 To create this woven tree collar I first started by scouring my local thrift stores for a wicker basket that I felt would be the right shape and size.
 This basket that I ended up finding and using is approx. 12″x12″x14″ and was only $4.99.
 It is important to know how much room you have to work with under your tree.
 Some Christmas trees have branches that are higher from the floor while others have branches that are lower.
 Be sure to measure the height of your tree stand before going shopping for a wicker basket.
 Look for ones with a “seam” as you will likely need to cut the basket to fit it around the tree stand.
 Cutting along the seam helps to prevent fraying and damage to the woven material.